 This new investment, plus existing local authority investments in digital infrastructure, make this the UK’s largest Local Full Fibre Networks Programme and will underpin a wide range of digital transformation and smart city projects.

-- Virgin Media Business supported the Greater Manchester Technology Fund during the Coronavirus pandemic.
-The tech fund provided learners at risk of digital isolation with the technology and connectivity needed to continue their learning at home while schools and colleges remain closed
+- Supported the Greater Manchester Technology Fund.
+The fund provides learners at risk of digital isolation with the technology and connectivity needed to continue their learning at home

 - £100k to Greater Manchester Mayor's Charity to support the A Bed Every Night programme